CankerScience

 The Bottom Line

 Canker sores are poorly understood, common, and not dangerous for most people.
-The primary goals of treatment are reducing pain and healing time — not curing a root cause, because no single root cause has been established.
+The primary goals of treatment options are reducing pain and healing time — not curing a root cause, because no single root cause has been established.
 If you're a chronic sufferer, understanding your triggers is more actionable than searching for a universal cure.
+See the supplements guide for nutritional deficiencies worth screening, and home remedies for what the evidence actually supports.

 Next: What Causes Canker Sores? — A Mechanistic Breakdown →